This statistic shows the number of all hospitals in the United States from 1975 to 2014. In 1975, there were 7,156 hospitals in the United States.

 Hospitals are healthcare institutions which provide treatment for patients and are one of the most important cornerstones of every modern healthcare system.
 In these facilities, specialized staff and equipment give the best possible care to patients.
 In the United States, most of the hospitals are non-profit facilities, while the rest are divided into for-profit or state/local government hospitals.
 Hospitals can be funded by several sources: the public sector, health organizations of all kinds, health insurance companies, charities, etc. Hospitals can often trace their roots back to religious orders or were founded by charitable individual sponsors.

 The number of hospitals in the U.S. has shown a steady decline since 1975.
-However, since 2000, the number remains relatively stable between around 5,700 and 5,800 facilities.
-These hospitals included more than 900,000 beds in 2013, a number that is significantly lower than the 1.5 million beds that were counted in 1975.
+Since 2000, the number fell from over 5,800 to slightly more than 5,600 facilities.
+These hospitals included some 902,000 beds in 2015, a number that is significantly lower than the 1.5 million beds that were counted in 1975.
 In the United States, some 36.5 million hospital stays were reported in 2012.

 It is a small wonder that hospital costs make up a large portion of total U.S. healthcare expenditure.
 Roughly one third of the total healthcare costs were attributed to U.S. hospital care.
 On the other hand, the economic impact of U.S. hospitals cannot be underestimated.
 The health sector is one of the largest employers in the United States with more than six million people employed at U.S. hospitals, making it an eminent industry.